 No one says anything.
 My dad lets out a deep sigh.

 “Look, what is this about?”
 I burst out, unable to hold it in any longer.
-I look from Officer to Officer as silence follows.
+I look from officer to officer as silence follows.

-The officers share another meaningful look, then with a quick glance at my dad still in the doorway, Officer Forster rolls his shoulders back, sitting a little straighter, before speaking again.
+The officers share another meaningful look, then with a quick glance at my dad still in the doorway, DS Forster rolls his shoulders back, sitting a little straighter, before speaking again.
 “Everyone that went into that club last night, except you, never came out.”